ivknv/old-stuff/pro-parser/README.md

 pro-parser
 ==========

-A parser for projects created by pro.<br>
+A parser of projects created with pro.<br>
 __ProParser is importable__.<br>
 See also [pro](https://github.com/SPython/pro)
 ## How to use ##